 Beta Glucan has been studied against the common cold and cancer.
 Beta Glucan doesn't kill bacteria or cancer, but it does encourage your own killer cells to do their job.
 Beta Glucan supplements act like an army sergeant who will make sure that all of your immune cells are on task and ready to fight.
 Don't be fooled by low quality or filler products.
 Transfer Point Beta Glucan is the only brand I trust.

 Turmeric is ginger's anti-inflammatory cousin.
 Turmeric can be eaten or taken as a supplement.
 We usually think of turmeric for pain and inflammation.
 But you might not realize that when you have a cold or flu, your internal inflammation rises.
 You will recognize the inflammation as an achy body or swollen glands.

 When you talk about your immune system, you are really talking about your digestive tract.
-About 80% of your immune cells are in your gut.
-So if you want to improve you overall immune system, you have to support your gut.
+About 70-80% of your immune cells are in your gut.
+So if you want to improve your overall immune system, you have to support your gut.
 Everyone seems to know that probiotics are useful for the digestive tract but they are essential for the immune system as well.
-Prescript Assist doesn't have to be refrigerated and contains 29 different organism strains.
+Dr. Ohhira's Essential Formulas doesn't have to be refrigerated and has prebiotics, probiotics, and postbiotics.

 You can also try my raw garlic sucker recipe: